XodoDocs/itext-legacy-tmc-techblog/pdfCalligraph whitepaper.md

 pdfCalligraph exposes a number of APIs so that it can be reached from the iText Core code, but these APIs do not have to be called by code in applications that leverage pdfCalligraph.
+Even very complex operations like deciding whether the glyphs need /ActualText as metadata will be done out of the box.

 This code will just work - note that we don't even have to specify which writing system is being used: